blackhat-coder/Blood-Spectroscopy/README.md

 ![Bloods.ai](https://zindpublic.blob.core.windows.net/public/uploads/image_attachment/image/1026/54f4e853-d513-4328-bfcd-b9069d0c8636.png)
-> [Competition](https://zindi.africa/competitions/bloodsai-blood-spectroscopy-classification-challenge) hosted by bloods.ai on [Zindi](https://zindi.africa)
+> My solution to [Blood Spectroscopy Challenge](https://zindi.africa/competitions/bloodsai-blood-spectroscopy-classification-challenge) hosted by bloods.ai on [Zindi](https://zindi.africa) to perform blood analysis non invasively by using spectral data gotten from NIR(Near Infra-Red).

 # Overview
 Traditionally we do blood analysis by collecting blood samples from patients and perform different tests on the samples.
 In this competition, you will help scientists from bloods.ai to make progress towards non-invasive blood analyses.